-The vast sandy beaches of Dunkirk aren’t just a paradise for holidaymakers; they’re also the site of one of the most significant events of the Second World War.
+The sweeping coastline isn’t just a hotspot for holidaymakers; they’re also the site of one of the most significant events of the Second World War.
 During a 9-day operation in 1940, over 340,000 French and British soldiers were rescued from advancing German troops by a swiftly assembled fleet of around seven hundred vessels.

 Today, history enthusiasts can pay a visit to the Dunkirk War Museum, which tells the full fascinating story of this incredible rescue mission.
 The Dunkirk Town Cemetery also includes an extensive war memorial commemorating over 4,500 soldiers and civilians who lost their lives during the campaign of 1939-1940.

-This unique and colourful carnival is one of the biggest and oldest on the Continent.
-Dating back to 1676, the carnival includes over lively 40 street parades with marching bands, 60 balls, competitions, music, traditional food and drink, plus a lot of dressing up and friendly mischievousness!
+Dunkirk’s unique and colourful carnival is one of the biggest and oldest on the Continent.
+Dating back to 1676, the carnival runs from mid-January to late March and includes over lively 40 street parades with marching bands, 60 balls, competitions, music, traditional food and drink, plus a lot of dressing up and friendly mischievousness!

 On arrival in Dunkirk, you’re perfectly situated to visit a number of the surrounding villages, all boasting traditional Flemish architecture and beautiful scenery to be explored on foot, by bike, canal or even horseback.